Grand Funk Railroad

-Shinin' On was Grand Funk's eighth studio album (count 'em) in five years, and it's immediately evident that they'd mellowed a little since their early bludgeon-athons.
-Chiefly notable for the inclusion of their hamfisted cover of Little Eva's The Loco-Motion, which was a US No.1 hit, the rest of the album is a mixture of hard rock-lite stuff like the title track, and slower material along the lines of Carry Me Through and Mr. Pretty Boy.
-The latter is the album's sole Mellotron track, with a fairly ordinary string part running through most of it; hardly world-beating, but nice to hear.
+Shinin' on was Grand Funk's eighth studio album (count 'em) in five years and it's immediately evident that they'd mellowed a little since their early bludgeon-athons.
+Chiefly notable for the inclusion of their hamfisted cover of Little Eva's The Loco-Motion, a US No. 1 hit (!), the rest of the album is a mixture of hard rock-lite stuff like the title track and slower material along the lines of Carry Me Through and Mr. Pretty Boy.
+The latter is the album's sole Mellotron track, a fairly ordinary string part running through most of it; hardly world-beating, but nice to hear.

 Caught in the Act came out the following year and, in fairness, they'd learnt a little subtlety since that early live tragedy, doubtless partly due to the addition of Craig Frost on keyboards.
-Frost is a perfectly good player, concentrating largely on organ and clavinet, although he uses his onstage 'Tron on one track, with really nice upfront strings and flutes on the Closer To Home part of the medley on side one, although it rather irritatingly fades out.
-Actually, for all my ranting above, this isn't that bad an album, with (good singing) good playing throughout, and a few memorable tracks, not least their major US hit, We're An American Band.
+Frost was a perfectly good player, concentrating largely on organ and Clavinet, although he used his onstage Mellotron on one track, with nice upfront strings and flutes on the Closer To Home part of side one's medley, although, rather irritatingly, it fades out.
+Actually, for all my ranting above, this isn't that bad an album, (good singing) good playing throughout and a few memorable tracks, not least their major US hit, We're An American Band.

 New Direction (2000, 49.23) **½/T